SonarSource/sonar-custom-plugin-example/README.md

-# sonar-custom-plugin-example
+# SonarQube Custom Plugin Example
-Shows how to write a SQ plugin for LTS
+Shows how to write a SonarQube plugin compatible with SonarQube 5.6 LTS